mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Separate the service binding the identities and the public keys from
 > the service which generates or validates the credentials or
 > cryptographic material of the Clients.

+## Shared considerations regarding adversarial AS or DS services

+### Privacy of the network connections

+There are many scenarios leading to communication between the application on a device and the Delivery Service or the Authentication Service.
+In particular when:

+- The application connects to the Authentication Service to generate or validate a new credential before distributing it.

+- The application fetches credentials at the Delivery Service prior to creating a messaging group (one-to-one or more than two clients).

+- The application fetches service provider information or messages on the Delivery Service.

+- The application sends service provider information or messages to the Delivery Service.

+In all these cases, the application will often connect to the device via a secure transport which leaks information about the origin of the request such as the IP address and depending on the protocol the MAC address of the device.

+Similar concern exist in the peer-to-peer use cases of MLS.

+> **RECOMMENDATION:**
+> In the case where privacy or anonymity is important, using adequate
+> protection such as TOR or a VPN can improve metadata protection.

+More generally, using anonymous credential in an MLS based architecture might not be enough to provide strong privacy or anonymity properties.

 ## Client Compromise